 The property manager must be capable of ensuring that your annual yield is maximized.
 He/She should go beyond collecting rent and ensure that opportunities are tapped to help increase the rent and improve the property.
 He/She should also be able to maximize any tax advantages you may have.
 When talking to the property manager, ask what they can do to ensure that the value of your property increases over the long term.
 What they have to say will help you decide whether or not to do business with them.

 Typically, a property management agency will charge a percentage of the weekly rent.
 However, they may also include a number of fees, such as administration fees and letting fees.
 Try not to focus too much on getting the lowest management fee.
 Often, you will receive what you pay for.
-Good property managers are capable of explaining and justifying their fee structure and helping you understand what you will get in return.
+Good Phoenix Arizona property management companies are capable of explaining and justifying their fee structure and helping you understand what you will get in return.